-Lenten Acclamation Text: Evangelical Lutheran Worship Music: Robert Buckley Farlee, b.
+Text: Evangelical Lutheran Worship Music: Robert Buckley Farlee, b.
 1950 Text and music © 2006 Augsburg Fortress.
-Duplication in any form prohibited without permission or valid license from copyright administrator.
-ELW 176 GOSPEL READING The Holy Gospel according to St. John Glory to you, O Lord.
+The Holy Gospel according to St. John...
+Glory to you, O Lord.
 Jesus is moved to sorrow when his friend Lazarus falls ill and dies.
 Then, in a dramatic scene, he calls his friend out of the tomb and restores him to life.
 The Gospel of our Lord.
 Praise to you, O Christ.

-SERMONSee the video version of the Gospel of John

-chapter 11, in a recent email.

-Sermons posted at the website.

-HYMN OF THE DAY I Am the Bread of Life ELW 485 ------------------ ------------------------ --------- CREED I believe in God, the Father almighty, creator of heaven and earth.
+SERMON CREED God has made us his people through our baptism into Christ.
+Living together in trust and hope, we confess our faith.
+I believe in God, the Father almighty, creator of heaven and earth.
 I believe in Jesus Christ, his only Son, our Lord.
 He was conceived by the power of the Holy Spirit and born of the virgin Mary.
 He suffered under Pontius Pilate, was crucified, died, and was buried.
 He descended to the dead.

 On the third day he rose again.

 He ascended into heaven, and is seated at the right hand of the Father.
 He will come again to judge the living and the dead.
 I believe in the Holy Spirit, the holy catholic Church, the communion of saints, the forgiveness of sins, the resurrection of the body, and the life everlasting.
-Amen John 11:1-45 PRAYERS OF INTERCESSION Heavenly Father, sometimes we sense that our lives are very dry, like the dry bones in Ezekiel's vision.
+Amen PRAYERS OF INTERCESSION Heavenly Father, sometimes we sense that our lives are very dry, like the dry bones in Ezekiel's vision.
 We need your holy breath, your Holy Spirit, so that all of our other senses may be keen to your presence, your work, your love among us.
 The day of the Lord is coming: He abounds in steadfast love.
 Lord Jesus Christ, hear us when we cry to you.
 May we hear you when you speak to us.
 The day of the Lord is coming: He abounds in steadfast love.
 Holy Spirit, live in us with Jesus Christ, so that the Father who raised Jesus from the dead will live in us and be our God.
 The day of the Lord is coming: He abounds in steadfast love.
 Jesus, you have seen the sadness of all of us who mourn in Mary's weeping over Lazarus.
 We hold to your promise that all of us will rise again as we hear you call our names.
 The day of the Lord is coming: He abounds in steadfast love.
 We rejoice over all the glories of this day, and thank you for your goodness to us all.
 Help us see the needs of others, help us hear their cries, and help us be your helping hands.
 The day of the Lord is coming: He abounds in steadfast love.
 Those among us who are ill know that they are named before you out of love and compassion.
 Hear us as we name them now...
 The day of the Lord is coming: He abounds in steadfast love.
 We give you thanks for all the saints who have been lifted up to live with you in light eternal, remembering especially...
 The day of the Lord is coming: He abounds in steadfast love.
+Additional prayers may be offered here in speech and silence.
 Though we remember we are dust and to dust we shall return, we remember that we are your precious dust.
 Amen.
+PEACE

-PEACE The peace of the Lord be with you always.
+The peace of the Lord be with you always.
 And also with you.
-MEAL God feeds us with the presence of Jesus Christ.
+God feeds us with the presence of Jesus Christ.
+Offertory Prayer